AMReX-Astro/MAESTROeX/docs/_sources/makefiles.rst.txt

    ``GNUmakefile`` generates an executable with debugging information included in the executable (e.g., to be interpreted by the debugger, gdb).
 This will usually add -g to the compile line and also lower the optimization.
-For gfortran it will add several options to catch uninitialize variables, bounds errors, etc.
+This will add several options to catch uninitialize variables, bounds errors, etc.
    The resulting executable will have ``DEBUG`` in its name.